 The University Counseling Center offers opportunities for personal development that will lead to enhanced learning and contribution to the university.
 The Center helps students, staff, and faculty resolve existing problems, prevent potential problems, and develop new skills that will enrich their lives.
-Services address personal,
+Services address personal, career, and academic learning issues.
 Formats include individual and group counseling, classes, and workshops.
-Consultation and outreach services are also available to university organizations and departments. counselingcenter.utah.edu
+Consultation and outreach services are also available to university organizations and departments.